zavolanlab/htsinfer/issue13.md

 ## Function outline:

 def count_motifs(input_sequences: list, min_motif_length: int, max_motif_length: int) -> dict
-""" Function that calculates the occurrence of all possible motifs in one or multiple sequence and
+""" Function that calculates the occurrence of all possible motifs in one or multiple sequences and
-    returns a dict with all motifs within the specified length and their occurrence
+    returns a dictionary with all motifs within the specified length and their occurrence

 Args:
     input_sequences (list): list of sequences